patrickcgray/sci_compute_env/README.md

 jupyter notebook --allow-root --ip 0.0.0.0 /host
 ```

 5. Navigate to the URL shown in the terminal after starting jupyter and test if everything works.
-Start a new jupyter notebook or open an existing one and run some simple python commands.
+Start a new jupyter notebook or open an existing one and run some simple python commands such as:

 ```
 1+1